"Light of the Home" Mothers, They are Special

 My mother is the most wonderful person to us, her kids.
 She is not perfect but she is so special to us.
 Of course all mothers are wonderful in their children's eyes.

-My mother did not finished high school; their parents don't believe that women should pursue a higher education.
+My mother did not finished high school.
+Their parents did not believe that women should pursue a higher education.
 They believe that women should be preparing to be good homemakers.
-Mom don't have any status in society that I could boast, but her dedication to her family and her love for us, are treasures that money could not buy.
+Mom did not have any status in society that I could boast, but her dedication to her family and her love for us, are treasures that money could not buy.

 My Dad lost his job when I was in college.
 He had hard time finding another one.
 He was also sickly at times.
 My mom decided to start her own business.
 Borrowed money to start that business and paid it off through hard work.